Vietnamese Alphabet - Pronunciation - Phonology - Tones

 Vietnamese Alphabet and Language - Consonants

-Vowels in Vietnamese the Language
+Vowels in Vietnamese Alphabet Pronunciation

 Vietnamese Alphabet has 11 single vowels a, ă, â, e, ê, i, y, o, ô, ơ, u and ư.
 Besides, there are 32 diphthongs such as ai, ao, au, âu, ay, ây, eo, êu, ia, iê/yê, iu, oa, oă, oe, oi, ôi, ơi, oo, ôô, ua, uâ, ưa, uê, ui, ưi, uo, uô, uơ, ươ, ưu and uy and 13 triphthongs such as iêu/yêu, oai, oao, oeo, uao, uây, uôi, ươi, ươu, uya, uyê, uyu.